-Buying a home ties you to one place for years, if not decades.
+Purchasing a home ties you to one place for years, if not decades.
 Selling is always an option, but there are associated costs.
 Plus, if you are forced to sell in a down market, you could lose a lot of money.
 Renting gives you much more freedom to relocate when needed.
-Of course you have a lease to consider, but there are month-to-month options.
+Of course, you have a lease to consider, but there are month-to-month options.
 And most leases last only 12 months.
 Plus, you can negotiate the option to sublet if you’re able to find a new tenant.
 This flexibility makes it much easier to jump at a career opportunity in a different location or even just try a different neighborhood out.

 That could also relieve you if your financial situation changes.
 You might end up being stretched thinner than you expected.
 With a leasing situation, you can pick up and move when your lease is up.
 Most homeowners agree on a monthly mortgage payment, assuming that their financial situation won’t change.
 However, job losses, serious illnesses, and other unexpected events can happen to anyone at any time.
 Renters are more likely to be able to opens in a new windowadjust to financial hardships than homeowners.

 Here are three questions you will want to consider when you’re making the decision between renting vs buying in Chicago.

 How Long Will You Stay There?

 The intended length of your stay in one location is extremely important in your decision to buy or rent.
 The process of buying a home is time consuming and expensive.
 But, the longer you are in a house, the more time you have to spread out those expenses.
 The general rule is that if you plan to stay in that home for less than 3 years, it is better to rent than buy.